Philip S. Kosnett: Award

 Kosnett is the recipient of over 10 Department of State awards, including the State Department Superior Honor and Meritorious Honor Awards.
 He was also awarded the Medal for Exceptional Civilian Service by the Office of the Secretary of Defense, and the Army Army Medal for Outstanding Civilian Service.
 He was awarded the Kosovo Order of Dr. Ibrahim Rugova by President Vjosa Osmani.

 Personal life

 Kosnett is married to Alison Kosnett, an international business and development consultant.
-They have 2 children: Alex, an environmental planner, and Nicole, a social media producer.
-Kosnett speaks Turkish, Russian, Dutch, and Japanese.
+They have 2 children: Alex, an environmental planner, and Nicole, a social media producer and artist.
+Kosnett has formally studied Turkish, Russian, Dutch, and Japanese.